-Mathematical studies focuses on AER, APR, VAT, Income Tax and National insurance.
-It also looks at inflation and budgeting making students more financially literate and able to manage their own finances.
+In KS5 Mathematical studies focuses on AER, APR, VAT, Income Tax and National insurance.
+The course also looks at inflation and budgeting, making students more financially literate and able to manage their own finances.

 Accountancy prepares students for the world of work whether in accounting of another career, understanding business finance is vital to the success of a business.

-6. Contribution to careers provision
+5. Contribution to careers provision

-Throughout the curriculum mathematical skills and techniques are frequently induced to students through concrete examples often referencing people working within different careers; such as area and perimeter skills being used by carpet fitters, bearings being used by pilots and trigonometry being used by surveyors.
+Throughout the curriculum mathematical skills and techniques are frequently induced to students through concrete examples often referencing people working within different careers; such as area and perimeter skills being used by carpet fitters, bearings used by pilots and trigonometry used by surveyors.
 Further reference to jobs and occupations also occurs where students are applying skills in problem solving questions.

-The unit of work that students complete on money highlights the salaries earnt by different professions.
-Financial role play of these differing salaries helps students understand the importance in achieving qualifications and can be aspirational for a number of students.
+The unit of work that students complete on money highlights the salaries earned by different professions.
+Financial role play of these differing salaries helps students understand the importance in achieving qualifications and can helps to improve student aspiration.